inspec/inspec/docs-chef-io/content/inspec/parallel.md

 ### Dry-run Mode

 When passed the `--dry-run` option, InSpec Parallel interprets the option file but does not execute it.
-It outputs to `STDOUT`, the invocation lines would have executed.
+It outputs to `STDOUT` the invocation lines would have executed.
 If you add `--verbose`, you can see all the CLI defaults that implicitly get added.

 {{< note >}}